NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 and no file was given with the ``-s`` option, ``stereo`` will assume default settings and continue.

-An example ``stereo.default`` file is available in the ``examples/`` directory of ASP.
+An example ``stereo.default`` file is available in the top-level directory of ASP.
 The actual file has a lot of comments to show you what options and values are possible.
-Here’s a trimmed version of the important values in that file.
+Here is a trimmed version of the important values in that file.

 ::

     alignment-method affineepipolar
+    stereo-algorithm asp_bm
     cost-mode 2
     corr-kernel 21 21
     subpixel-mode 1